Eiji-Kb/macacon/README.md

 ```

-## Important:
-non-commercial

 ## Note:
+-non-commercial
-When you publish the colorization work,
+-When you publish the colorization work,
 You should respect the will of the movie director.